pyglet.input

 Functions

-Get the Apple remote control device.
+Get the Apple remote control device, if it exists.

 The Apple remote is the small white 6-button remote control that accompanies most recent Apple desktops and laptops.
 The remote can only be used with Mac OS X.